Ludic Logo

 Start your project using Uvicorn with the following command:

-poetry run uvicorn src.main:app --reload
+uv run uvicorn src.main:app --reload

 5. Access the Application